sky-chaser-high/adobe-illustrator-scripts/README.md

 # <a name="selectEmbeddedLinkjs">selectEmbeddedLink.js</a>
 [![Download Link.zip](https://img.shields.io/badge/Download-Link.zip-e60012)](https://github.com/sky-chaser-high/adobe-illustrator-scripts/releases/latest/download/Link.zip)
-This script selects embedded link files.
+This script selects all embedded files.

 ### Usage
 Just run this script.

 > [!NOTE]
-> Locked or hidden embedded link files are not selected.
+> Locked and hidden embedded files are not selected.
 The layer also as well.

 ### Requirements
 Illustrator CS or higher